 If you want some help with managing your competitions, when your performance matters most, then do get in touch.

-Brush-off other people's expectations
+Handle and brush-off other people's expectations

 We want to perform well.
 This motivation can come within, where our performance is important to us.
 We don't care that much about other people's view of our performance.
 This attitude can be quite helpful.